mimyal/MimsMemoRuby/README.md

 Running in the terminal it is possible to load a csv file of fume points (combinations listed in rows, herbs comma-separated).

+How?
+Ruby 2.3 must be installed and it can be run in IRB by typing 'irb -r ./src/player.rb' to start it off.
+Create a player, create fumeolgy points, update records, save to file and load when needed.

 It is also possible to add new fume points, to display them, and to add them to the record.

 This record can be saved to a new file, or added (warning, this is where this implementation stopped) to an existing file.